 It is a good idea to weatherproof the antenna to prevent corrosion of the metal.
 A 6" PVC pipe cap with a 13/16" hole drilled in the center can be fit over the vertical pipe and will keep the coax connection and radial mounting screws dry.
 The weather cap also prevent the sun's ultraviolet radiation from breaking down the plastic components.
 The PEX loop could be painted gray or black to improve its UV resistance or black tubing could be substituted.
 Silicone caulk should be applied to the top of the PL-259 connector to prevent corrosion and water intrusion into the connectors.
 Be sure to let the silicone cure in a warm place for a few days before applying power.
 Un-cured silicone is electrically conductive.
 Black electrical tape or rubber coax tape should be wrapped around the coax connection to prevent water intrusion into the coax.

-The coax feedline should have a few turns at a radius of around 5" where it connects to the antenna or at the lower side of the radials.
+The coax feedline should have a two turn loop with a radius of around 5" where it connects to the antenna or at the lower side of the radials.
 Note that the original build shown in the photos had too many turns.
 The coax coil acts as an RF choke to prevent the feedline from becoming part of the antenna.
 See this G3TXQ article for more information on choke coil designs.
 The coax coil should be tied together and secured to the mounting pole with the black Panduit ties.
 The remaining coax should be routed to your transmitter, use the shortest length that is practical to lower the coax line power losses.

 One shortcoming of this antenna is its somewhat high radiation angle, which is also similar to that provided by a J-pole.
 This can be an advantage if the broadcast station is located in a valley, but if you are broadcasting from a flat location or a hilltop, a lot of power will go out at a higher angle than is desirable.